Elagolix - Gonadotropin-Releasing Hormone (GnRH) Antagonist

 To date, 18 Phase I and II clinical trials of our lead, orally active nonpeptide GnRH antagonist, elagolix, for endometriosis have been completed.
 These studies demonstrated that elagolix was safe and well tolerated.
 A dose-dependent suppression of estradiol with once a day dosing was observed with doses between 50mg and 400mg /day.
 The reduction in estradiol has been correlated with a reduction in pain and other symptoms of endometriosis and is a useful biomarker for safety and efficacy.
 Based on the results of these Phase I trials, we completed two separate exploratory three-month Phase IIa trials, during 2006, in endometriosis patients to assess efficacy and tolerability of elagolix.
 Efficacy in these Phase II studies was assessed by the Composite Pelvic Sign and Symptoms Score (CPSSS), a monthly recall scale that measures dysmenorrhea, non-menstrual pelvic pain, dyspareunia, pelvic tenderness and induration (all elements of endometriosis pain) and Visual Analog Scale (VAS) industry-standard and validated measures utilized for evaluating pain reduction in endometriosis patients.
 In addition to the standard clinical and laboratory assessments of safety, a biomarker for bone resorption (n-telopeptide) was also measured to assess potential impact on bone mineral density.

 In August 2009, we held a Type C meeting with the FDA to discuss the non-menstrual pelvic pain scale as proposed by the FDA and used in the 702 and 703 studies.
-Based on this meeting, we modified the wording of the non-menstrual pain and dysmenorrhea daily scale and launched a new clinical trial, the Daisy PETAL Study (901 study).
-This double-blind placebo-controlled clinical trial was designed to provide an assessment of the modified scale over an eight- week treatment period of 150mg elagolix, followed by sixteen weeks of open-label treatment.
+Based on this meeting, we modified the wording of the non-menstrual pelvic pain and dysmenorrhea daily scales and launched a new clinical trial, the Daisy PETAL Study (901 study).
+This parallel, double-blind, placebo-controlled clinical trial was designed to provide an assessment of the modified scales over an eight-week treatment period of 150mg elagolix, followed by sixteen weeks of open-label treatment.
 This trial commenced in September 2009 and randomized approximately 130 subjects.
-In May 2010,we announced the results of this trial which showed the symptoms of dysmenorrhea and non-menstrual pelvic pain, as measured by the modified daily scale, both improved significantly in the elagolix treated arms.
+In May 2010, we announced the results of this trial which showed the symptoms of dysmenorrhea and non-menstrual pelvic pain, as measured by the modified daily scales, both improved significantly in the elagolix treated arms (p-value<0.001 and p-value<0.01, respectively).
+Daily dysmenorrhea pain scores were a 2.1 at baseline (0-3 scale) with a 1.13 reduction in the elagolix arm compared to a 0.37 reduction in the placebo arm at eight weeks.
+Daily non-menstrual pelvic pain scores were a 1.4 at baseline (0-3 scale) with a 0.47 reduction in the elagolix arm compared to a 0.19 reduction in the placebo arm at eight weeks.
+There were no treatment related serious adverse events in the 901 study and the two most common adverse events were headache and nausea, which were typically mild and transient and consistent with our previous studies.

-In June 2010, we announced an exclusive worldwide collaboration with Abbott to develop and commercialize elagolix and all next-generation GnRH antagonists (collectively, GnRH Compounds) for women's and men's health.
-Under the terms of our agreement with Abbott, we and Abbott will work jointly to advance GnRH Compounds towards commercialization.
+In June 2010, we announced an exclusive worldwide collaboration with AbbVie to develop and commercialize elagolix and all next-generation GnRH antagonists (collectively, GnRH Compounds) for women's and men's health.
+Under the terms of our agreement with AbbVie, we and AbbVie will work jointly to advance GnRH Compounds towards commercialization.
 Abbott made an upfront payment of $75 million and agreed to make additional development and regulatory event based payments of up to $480 million and up to an additional $50 million in commercial event based payments.
-Under the terms of the agreement, Abbott is responsible for all development, marketing and commercialization costs.
+Under the terms of the agreement, AbbVie is responsible for all development, marketing and commercialization costs.
 We will be entitled to a percentage of worldwide sales of GnRH Compounds for the longer of ten years or the life of the related patent rights.

 Elagolix Endometriosis Phase III Studies

-Uterine Fibroids are benign hormonally responsive tumors that form in the wall of the uterus.
+Uterine fibroids are benign hormonally responsive tumors that form in the wall of the uterus.
 They are the most common solid tumor in women with a prevalence rate of at least 25% (American College of Obstetricians and Gynecologists).
 While many women do not have symptoms, depending on the size, location and number, uterine fibroids can cause pelvic pain, reproductive problems, and severe bleeding that can lead to anemia.
 Due to the severity of symptoms, treatment sometimes requires surgery, including the removal of the uterus.
-In fact, uterine fibroids is a leading indication for hysterectomy in the United, with approximately 250,000 hysterectomies performed each year related to uterine fibroids (Whiteman et al AJOG 2008, 198, e1).
+In fact, uterine fibroids is a leading indication for hysterectomy in the United States, with approximately 250,000 hysterectomies performed each year related to uterine fibroids (Whiteman et al AJOG 2008, 198, e1).
 We believe that a safe and effective oral therapy would be a preferred treatment regimen rather than surgical intervention.
-During 2011, Abbott initiated a randomized, double-blind, placebo controlled, Phase II study of 300 women to assess the safety and efficacy of elagolix in the treatment of uterine fibroids.
-The primary endpoint in this study is an assessment of blood loss after three months of treatment with elagolix.
-The study is a dose ranging study designed to evaluate various doses of elagolix compared to placebo.
-Additional efficacy endpoints being evaluated are change in uterine volume, fibroid volume, and change in menstrual patterns.
-This study is expected to be completed in 2013.

 Our Phase I and II data for elagolix in women support its potential use not only in endometriosis and uterine fibroids, but also in a range of other women’s health indications.
 Menorrhagia (excessive uterine bleeding) and primary dysmenorrhea commonly result from underlying endometriosis, uterine fibroids or adenomyosis and, as such, may be amenable to treatment with a nonpeptide GnRH antagonist.
 Current peptide antagonists are commercially available for prevention of premature luteinizing hormone (LH) surge as part of Assisted Reproductive Therapy.
 Oral GnRH antagonists could reduce the burden of injections for women undergoing these procedures.
 Additional women’s health indications such as premenstrual dysphoric disease (PMDD), polycystic ovarian syndrome (PCOS), breast cancer prevention, precocious puberty, or even contraception may also be appropriate indications for an oral nonpeptide antagonist.